AzureAD/microsoft-authentication-library-for-js/1-Authentication/4-sign-in-device-code/AppCreationScripts/AppCreationScripts.md

 1. If you have never done it already, in the PowerShell window, install the Microsoft.Graph.Applications PowerShell modules.
 For this:

-   1. Open PowerShell as admin (On Windows, Search Powershell in the search bar, right click on it and select **Run as administrator**).
+   1. Open PowerShell
    2. Type:

       ```PowerShell
       Install-Module Microsoft.Graph.Applications
       ```

-      or if you cannot be administrator on your machine, run:
+      or if you want the modules to be installed for the current user only, run:

       ```PowerShell
       Install-Module Microsoft.Graph.Applications -Scope CurrentUser